hugofolloni/heyo-discord-bot/english/README.md

 .alarm (xx:yy): sets an alarm for the selected time. xx = hours, yy = minutes.
 You can only set it for a range of 23 hours and 59 minutes.

+.avatar (arg) : returns the profile picture from an user "@...".

 .champ (campeão) : returns the op.gg page from the League champion.

 .cotacao (arg): returns the current price for the selected currency converted to BRL (reais).
 BTC = Bitcoin, USD = Dolar, EUR = Euro.